Powder River Energy has ten Directors, two from each of the five Wyoming counties we serve – Campbell, Crook, Johnson, Sheridan and Weston.

 His term expires in 2020.
 Mike's goal while on the Board is to "...strive to provide dependable, safe, economical power to our members and to protect members' private information."

-The Powder River Energy Board of Directors appointed Buffalo area rancher James “Jim” Purdy in 2018.
+The Powder River Energy Board of Directors appointed Buffalo area rancher James “Jim” Purdy in 2018 to replace Pam Kinchen who resigned.
+His term expires in 2019.

 Purdy was born and raised in Johnson County and has been involved with the family ranch southwest of Buffalo and other businesses for 50 years.
 He currently serves as a member of several corporations and partnerships associated with the ranching operation along with several commercial and industrial real estate operations.